rizkyAlya/AP11-FinPro-PSD2023/README.md

 4. Implementing Hashing with the MD-5 Algorithm in the design.

 ## Implementation
 The Keypad Door Lock System with Anti-Tampering is implemented using a 6-bit integer code.
 Users are prompted to input the code through a keypad, which is then converted into an integer value.
-If a user fails to input the correct code three times consecutively, the system detects suspicious attempts.
 Upon each unsuccessful attempt, the system records the number of attempts and takes action if the predefined limit is reached.
 This anti-tampering detection can trigger additional security measures, such as notifying the owner to take further action.
 Consequently, the system enhances door security by responding to suspicious activities and effectively addressing unauthorized attempts.

 To increase the security level of this system, the code undergoes hashing before verification.
 The hashing algorithm employed is MD5.
 However, since the hashing function only accepts binary inputs, the integer-based code input undergoes a conversion process.
 The following code snippet performs the conversion of the user-input code.